Tax Extension: How to Get More Time to File Your Tax Return

 File Form 4868 or Pay Your Tax Electronically

 The most common way to get an extension is to file Form 4868.
 You can send the form to the IRS by mail or electronically.
-If you mail a paper version of the form to the IRS, it must be postmarked by May 17, 2021.
-If you're mailing a payment, you have to use the U.S. Postal Service to mail the form if you're including a payment, since it must be delivered to a P.O. box (private delivery services can't deliver items to IRS P.O. boxes).
-If you're not making a payment, you can use certain private delivery services to mail the form.
-If you submit the form electronically, have a copy of your 2019 tax return handy, since you'll be asked to provide information from that return to verify your identity (you can e-file the form on your own computer or have a tax professional do it for you).
-If you're filing the form yourself, consider using the IRS Free File or Free File Fillable Forms to prepare and e-file the form at no cost.
+If you mail a paper version of the form, it must be postmarked by the regular due date of your return.
+You also have to use the U.S. Postal Service to mail the form if you're including a payment, since it must be delivered to a P.O. box (private delivery services can't deliver items to an IRS P.O. box).
+If you're not making a payment, you can use certain private delivery services.
+If you submit the form electronically, have a copy of your tax return for the previous year handy, because you'll be asked to provide information from that return to verify your identity (you can e-file the form on your own computer or have a tax professional do it for you).
+If you're filing the form yourself, consider using the IRS Free File or Free File Fillable Forms to prepare and e-file your tax return for free.
 Both are available on the IRS website.

-The other way to get an automatic tax extension is by making an electronic tax payment by the due date for your federal tax return.
-All you have to do is pay all or part of your estimated income tax due using the IRS Direct Pay service (payment directly from a bank account), the Electronic Federal Tax Payment System, or by using a credit or debit card (processing fees may apply), or a digital wallet such a PayPal or Click to Pay.
-Make sure you note that the payment is for a tax extension.
-Make sure you keep the confirmation number for your payment, too.
-Start at the IRS's "Paying Your Taxes" webpage to make an electronic federal tax payment.
+The other way to get a tax filing extension is to make an electronic tax payment by the due date for your federal tax return.
+All you have to do is pay all or part of your estimated income tax bill using the IRS Direct Pay service (payment directly from a bank account), the Electronic Federal Tax Payment System, a credit or debit card (processing fees may apply), or a digital wallet such a PayPal or Click to Pay.
+Make sure you note that the payment is for a tax extension and keep the confirmation number.
+Your best bet is to start on the IRS's "Pay Online" website to make an electronic federal tax payment.
 You don't have to file a separate Form 4868 when making an electronic payment and indicating it's for an extension – the IRS will automatically treat it as an extension request.

 Taxpayers Living Abroad Have More Tax Extension Options

 Taxpayers who are out of the country can also request an additional, discretionary two-month filing extension.
-This will take you to December 15 (or the next business day if December 15 falls on a weekend or holiday).
-To get this tax extension, you must send the IRS a letter by October 15 explaining the reasons why you need the additional two months.
-The IRS will let you know if the request is denied.
-If you don't hear back from them, you're good to go.
+This will push the filing deadline to December 15 (or the next business day if December 15 falls on a weekend or holiday).
+To get this extra tax extension, you must send the IRS a letter by the October 15 deadline explaining the reasons why you need the additional two months.
+Mail the letter to:

-Serving in a Combat Zone
+Tax Extensions for People Serving in a Combat Zone

 This tax extension isn't just for military personnel, either.
 It can be claimed by merchant marines on ships under the Department of Defense's control, Red Cross personnel, war correspondents and civilians supporting the military.

-State Return Extensions
+State Tax Return Extensions